Dwarf Minke Whale liveaboard and the the best place to swim with Dwarf Minke Whales

 “It was mere minutes before a whale emerged…By the end of the interaction, they were so regular, so casual in their approaches, it was difficult to keep all three in frame…Back onboard Spoilsport, there was a shared sense of jubilation, even giddiness – we sparkled from the encounter.”
 Extract quotes from Elle Hunt, The Guardian Newspaper

-This allows up to ten people at a time to get into the water and watch the whales.
-This assumes they will swim towards the boat rather than away, as the boat is not permitted to drive towards the whale.
+The trip permits up to ten people at a time to get into the water to watch the whales.

-One of the best ways to see and experience the Great Barrier Reef in the Coral Sea is to dive from a liveaboard.
+The best way to see and experience the Great Barrier Reef in the Coral Sea is to dive from a liveaboard.

 Dwarf Minke Whale liveaboard

-If you are a scuba diver.
-If you love to dive, but also love to see whales, then one of the best opportunities to see them at the same time as scuba diving, is to dive the Great Barrier Reef on a liveaboard.
+If you are a scuba diver and if you love to dive one of your best chances to see dwarf minke whales on a scuba dive trip is to the Great Barrier Reef on a liveaboard.

 Why is a liveaboard the best way to see the Great Barrier Reef?